Fortnite - Best Settings Guide

-After you’ve picked out a mouse to your liking (click here to see our top 5 Fortnite Mice guide, which is based on what the pros use) you need to make sure that you didn’t buy it for naught.
-A lot of gaming mice like to advertise that they can reach DPI settings higher than you can count, but that’s really not that useful.
+After you've picked out a mouse to your liking (click here to see our Fortnite mouse guide which is based on what the pros use) you need to make sure that you didn't buy it for naught.
+A lot of gaming mice like to advertise that they can reach DPI settings higher than you can count, but that's really not that useful.

 It's way more important that you're able to aim properly and having a high DPI setting isn't gonna help with that.
 Fortnite offers three different sensitivity settings, which means that there's plenty of ways to approach this whole sensitivity thing.
 That's great in theory, but it also means even more settings that you have to get comfortable with.
 That's where we come in.